SilverAndro/Modifold/README.md

 ### Usage

 The first thing you need to know is how to get a curseforge project ID.
-On this sidebar "About Project" tab, you can find that ID.
+On the sidebar in the "About Project" tab, you can find that ID.
 You will need the numerical ID of every curseforge project you want to transfer to modrinth.

 ![An image showing where the curseforge project ID is located on the project page](images/curseforge_id.png "Curseforge ID location")

 You will also need your curseforge username, this is used to verify the ownership of each mod being moved to modrinth, and will be discarded if it does not match.
-(You must be listed in the authors section)
+(You must be listed as an *author*, its possible to be listed as a contributor but not an author)

 **Make sure 3rd party downloads are enabled on the project**